 In 2012; I became seriously interested in beach catamarans, with a view that owning one would provide plenty of enjoyable moments out on the water with family and friends.
 For some reason, I began to envisage what it might be like to sail a windsurfer-catamaran with twin rigs, one on each hull.
-I researched the concept and learned about the performance advantages of twin rig and planning hull catamarans, mostly on larger racing and cruising catamarans, yet could not find a smaller craft with sailboard design features.
-To be completely honest, I became a obsessed with this design concept and undertook the precarious challenge of designing the craft myself.
-Thankfully, a group of qualified industry professionals were willing and able to provide crucial R&D support.
+I researched the concept and learned about the performance advantages of twin rig and planning hull catamarans, mostly on larger racing and cruising catamarans.

-Today, Wave Chaser has evolved to include a range of Hybrid SUPs and Foil Boards that share a design lineage from our original Hydraero 400.
-Additionally, we either manufacture, source or supply; Surfskis, Equipment, Accessories and Waterwear, designed for performance, comfort and safety on the water.
+Today; Wave Chaser has evolved to include a range of Hybrid SUPs and Foil Boards that share a design lineage from our original Hydraero 400 Downwind Paddleboard.
+Additionally, we manufacture or supply; Surfskis, Equipment, Accessories & Waterwear, designed for performance, comfort and safety on the water.

-Wave Chaser is a Registered Trademark of Wave Chaser Pty Ltd.
+WAVE CHASER, HYDRAERO & EVAGLIDE are Registered Trademarks of Wave Chaser Pty Ltd.

 Prototype to Production